 meta.id (type: string)

 The key of the document to be used for the operation.
 This is a mandatory parameter and must be of JavaScript string type.
+If a document already exists with the specified key, the operation fails and key_already_exists will be set in the error object.

 meta.expiry_date (type: Date)